StreamerApp/Streamer/README.md

 ![screenshot](https://user-images.githubusercontent.com/96978272/173220765-147fdb0b-ff8f-4ac0-95bc-ac0444eea5ee.png)

 App for Streaming Movies and TV shows on iOS and tvOS
-- Stream all TV shows and Movies from multiple websites without any annoying ads
+- Stream all TV shows and Movies from multiple websites
 - Supports Chromecast to stream to FireTV and Chromecasts
 - Supports multi-language subtitles for iOS and tvOS
 - Favorite functionality to quickly access your favorite shows and movies